MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 - **Issue: Post migration Teams functionality in the source tenant will be limited.** After the mailbox is migrated to the target tenant, Teams in the source tenant will no longer have access to the user's mailbox.
 So, if a user logs into Teams with the source tenant credential, then there will be a loss of functionality such as the inability to update your profile picture, no calendar application, and an inability to search and join public teams.

 - **Issue: Auto Expanded archives cannot be migrated.** The cross-tenant migration feature supports migrations of the primary mailbox and archive mailbox for a specific user.
-If the user in the source however has an auto expanded archive – meaning more than one archive mailbox, the feature is unable to migrate the additional archives and should fail.
+If the user in the source however has an auto expanded archive enabled – meaning more than one archive mailbox (aux archives), the feature is able to migrate them as long as there's no more than 10 aux archives, if there's more than 10 aux archives the migration will fail.

 - **Issue: Cloud MailUsers with non-owned smtp proxyAddress block MRS moves background.** When creating target tenant MailUser objects, you must ensure that all SMTP proxy addresses belong to the target tenant organization.
 If an SMTP proxyAddress exists on the target mail user that does not belong to the local tenant, the conversion of the MailUser to Mailbox is prevented.
 This is due to our assurance that mailbox objects can only send mail from domains for which the tenant is authoritative (domains claimed by the tenant):